====== Regression Models ======

 where

-* Β’0 and β’1 y axis crossing and slope coefficients' estimates of the liner function correspondingly, which minimises the error term:
+* Β’0 and β’1 y axis crossing and slope coefficients' estimates of the linear function correspondingly, which minimises the error term:

 The estimated beta values might be calculated as follows: